-Mac & cheese in the pressure cooker will make you want to slap your momma and throw away the 96 boxes of macaroni and cheese in your pantry.
+Instant pot mac & cheese will make you want to slap your grandmammy and throw away the 96 boxes of macaroni and cheese in your pantry.
 It only takes 4 minutes.
 4 minutes!
 You know it takes you more than 4 minutes to cook that boxed stuff.

 PRESSURE COOKER MACARONI & CHEESE

-8 ounces of any other cheese of you choice
+- 8 ounces any other cheese of you choice

-6 ounces or less of Parmigiano-Reggiano cheese (depends on how cheesy you like it)
+- 6 ounces less of Parmigiano-Reggiano cheese depends on how cheesy you like it

 Don’t strain, the pasta should be just perfect.
 Add the evaporated milk, then stir in the cheeses a little at a time until combined and melted cheesy goodness emerges.